JulzHR/Where-is-the-math-in-the-Two-Compartment-Open-Model/README.md

 \frac{dC_n}{dt}=Input\space rate\space of\space drug-Output\space rate\space of\space drug
 $$

-where $$C_n$$ refers to the compartment that is being described, either the central/plasma compartment or the peripheral/tissue compartment.
+where $C_n$ refers to the compartment that is being described, either the central/plasma compartment or the peripheral/tissue compartment.

 ### Variety of Models